Developer-Kommunity-24/community-website/contributing.md

 ## Code of Conduct

 This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to conduct@dk24.org.
+Please report unacceptable behavior to deveeshshetty@gmail.

 ## Getting Started